Studying the radiation of a white dwarf star falling onto a black hole: Scaling the model results to the realm of astronomical objects

 We solve numerically Eqs. (\ref{eqmWDBH}) and scale all quantities to the realm of astronomical objects.
 All quantities used in numerical simulations are given in the code units.
 A typical scattering length for bosonic atoms $a_B$ ($\simeq 5$ nm) represents the length unit.
-The mass is expressed in $m_B$ -- the mass of bosonic ceasium atom ($= 2.21 \times 10^{-25}$ kg).
+The mass is expressed in $m_B$ -- the mass of bosonic caesium atom ($= 2.21 \times 10^{-25}$ kg).
 The time unit is given in $(m_B a_B^2)/\hbar$.
-The last one results from the Schr\"odinger equation ($E \propto \hbar^2\nabla^2/(2m)$ and $t \propto \hbar/E$).
+The last one results from the Schr\"odinger equation, where $E \propto \hbar^2\nabla^2/(2m)$ and therefor time unit is $\propto \hbar/E$.
 Although the atomic droplet behaviour is simulated, the results can be scaled up to real astronomical sources.
 To achieve this, let's adopt